niemopen/niem-naming-design-rules/ndr6src.md

 Each namespace has an author, a person or organization that is the authoritative source for the namespace definitions.
 A namespace is the collection of model components for concepts of interest to the namespace author.
 Namespace cohesion is important; a namespace should be designed so that its components are consistent, may be used together, and may be updated at the same time.

 Each namespace must be uniquely identified by a URI.
-The namespace author should also be the URI's owner, as defined by [ref webarch]().
+The namespace author should also be the URI's owner, as defined by [webarch](#ref).
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.
-(See [ref repositories]() for an alternative way to obtain namespace definitions.)
+(See [ref repositories?](#ref) for an alternative way to obtain namespace definitions.)

 Namespaces are the units of model configuration management.
-A namespace has one canonical representation in XSD: a [*reference schema document*](#def) or [*extension schema document*](#def).
-A namespace has one canonical representation in CMF: a CMF message, also known as a *CMF model file*.
-Once published, the components in a namespace may not be removed or redefined.
+Once published, the components in a namespace may not be removed or changed in meaning.
 Those changes may only be made in a new namespace with a different URI.
 As a result, a change by one namespace author does not force a change by any other author – the revisions may be adopted, if desired, whenever convenient; the older namespace continues to be valid regardless.

 ## 3.7 NIEM messages in XML and JSON

 The content of a NIEM message may be formatted as XML or JSON.
 Any NIEM message may be converted from one supported format to another, without loss of information.
 Figures 3-4 and 3-5 show the equivalent NIEM XML and JSON serializations of the information depicted in figure 3-3.

 ```
 <nc:Person